-In the golden age of live radio, musicians and actors learned to physically move in and out around a single RCA 44BX ribbon mic to perform solos or read their dramatic parts in radio dramas.
-It was a unique form of choreography that allowed ensembles to do complex performances around one microphone.
+In the golden age of live radio, the format necessitated musicians and actors to physically move in and out around a single RCA 44BX ribbon mic to perform vocal solos or read dramatic parts for radio drama.
+It was a unique form of choreography that allowed ensembles to perform more complex arrangements around the one microphone.

-Today, the same interactions work around the AEA R88 stereo ribbon microphone, an extremely flexible stereo far-field mic used by recording engineers as diverse as Vance Powell, Ryan Hewitt, Joe Chiccarelli, and John Cuniberti.
-In fact, the R88 has become an essential tool for their recordings.
+Today, the same logic can be applied when using the AEA R88 stereo ribbon microphone, an extremely flexible stereo far-field mic used by recording engineers as diverse as Vance Powell, Ryan Hewitt, Joe Chiccarelli, and John Cuniberti.
+The R88 has become an essential, regular tool for their recordings.

-The R88 works in a myriad of ways — from group ensembles and entire bands to recording drum overheads, pianos, orchestras and the ambient sound of rooms.
-It is one of the most versatile microphones in the AEA line.
+The R88 can be used in a myriad of ways — from capturing group ensembles and entire bands to recording drum overheads, pianos, orchestras and the ambient sound of rooms.
+It is truly one of the most versatile microphones in the AEA line.